Emma Batten -

 What about the people who used to live there?
 We can only imagine what their lives were like.

-My stories take readers from the 13th century, when a great storm destroyed the coastline and a river changed course overnight, through to life in Victorian and 1920s Dungeness.
+My stories take readers from Saxon times when monks carried the body of a monk to the Marsh, to the 13th century, when a great storm destroyed the coastline and a river changed course overnight.
+Then on to life in Victorian and 1920s Dungeness, and WW2.
 Although predominantly fiction, I work very hard to give readers an accurate sense of Romney Marsh through the ages and do a lot of research.
+My Dungeness series also include scenes set in nearby Ashford.

-All six novels available on Kindle, Kindle Unlimited and as paperback novels.
+All novels are available on Kindle, Kindle Unlimited and as paperback novels.

-The paperbacks are for sale in the Romney Marsh Visitor Centre (New Romney), Mary's Tearooms (Dymchurch), The Chocolate Deli (Hythe), Avocet Tearooms (Rye Harbour), Salts Farm (near Rye), Waterstones Ashford and Made in Ashford.
+The paperbacks are for sale in the Romney Marsh Visitor Centre, Mary's Tearooms (Dymchurch), The Chocolate Deli (Hythe), Avocet Tearooms (Rye Harbour), Salts Farm (near Rye), The Cosy Kettle (Hamstreet), Waterstones Ashford (limited stock).
 Also by clicking on the links below or if you live locally please contact me through this website as I can offer the best price.
 Prices below include postage.
 If you would like more than two books please contact me as I can offer a reduction on postage.